-At the Extra Ordinary General Meeting held on 28 April 2014, the shareholders approved the increase of the Bank's share capital from US\$ 250 million to US\$ 300 million.
-During the year, US\$ 140 thousand was received by the Bank towards capital increase from one of the minority shareholders.
-On receipt of the remaining amounts, the capital increase will be registered with the Ministry of Industry and Commerce.
+At the Extraordinary General Meeting held on 28 April 2014, the shareholders approved the increase of the Bank's issued share capital from US\$ 250 million to US\$ 300 million.
+During the year, US\$ 140 thousand of the advance received towards capital increase was refunded due to non-receipt of complete subscriptions from all the shareholders.